Appraisal and Marketing of Your Collection

 This is our main speciality and what sets us apart from many others in the trade.
 We recommend you choose this option to achieve the best financial return for any items of individual merit that you may have in your collection.
 By individual merit we mean any item with an estimated selling price of £20 and above.
 Currently we have over 36,000 online purchasing customers in the UK, Europe and Worldwide and the total keeps growing every day.

 This option is also good if you have items which are unusual, perhaps seldom seen and hence difficult to give an accurate valuation.
 Sometimes it is better to let the worldwide market determine the real value of an item.
-Please don't be fooled by catelogue prices as they are often very misleading giving unrealistic prices.
-For example I recently auctioned a lovely French miniature sheet which had a catelogue value of £375 and it realised only £47 on the world market as there are lots of them around and there is low demand.
+Please don't be fooled by catalogue prices as they are often very misleading giving unrealistic prices.
+For example I recently auctioned a lovely French miniature sheet which had a catalogue value of £375 and it realised only £47 on the world market as there are lots of them around and there is low demand.

 Internet selling really does give you massive selling power.
 Listed items can be searched for, seen and purchased by millions of potential buyers from all corners of the planet, not just those in the UK.
 Importantly our auctions are offered for sale on every eBay site in Europe, USA, Canada, Australia, Russia, Asia, Africa, plus Central and South America.
 It costs significantly more for us to do this but it does ensure that our clients get much more for their treasured collections.
 Also having an excellent feedback rating helps greatly.